If you are like me you are curious about how much Uber charges per mile.

 Simply enter in your destination details and then select the type of Uber ride that you will be using (UberX, UberXL, etc.)

-Click on the type of Uber fare you are interested in a second time and you should see an information circle next to the words “Affordable, every day rides.”
+Click on the type of Uber fare you are interested and you should see an information circle next to the words “Affordable, every day rides.”

 Go ahead and click on that and you will see the complete breakdown of your fare.